-Inventory-Stock of Goods: these are those products that are brought or manufactured for resale yet unsold.
+Inventory-Stock of Goods: these are those products which are brought or manufactured for resale yet unsold.

 In accounting, we do not prepare the ledger account for inventory; instead of inventory is counted or valued.

-As per the prudence, concept inventory is valued at a lower cost and net realizable value.
+As per prudence concept inventory is valued at lower of cost and net realizable value.

 Cost = Purchase Price + all cost associated with Purchases